pandyabhavik2494/Twirch/README.md

 ## Twirch

 This is a search engine for Tweets which is build using Angular 7 and Solr.
 The tweets are processed using python scripts and Google Cloud APIs.
 The WebApp is hosted on an EC2 instance of AWS.

-The aim of this project was to build an end-to-end Information Retrival solution involving content ingestion, search, topic categorization, analytics and visualization with focus on user experience.
+The aim of this project was to build an end-to-end Information Retrieval solution involving content ingestion, search, topic categorisation, analytics and visualisation with focus on user experience.

 ------------------------------------------------------------------------------------------------------------------------------